socif/randomforest_doc/docs/source/index.rst

 RandomForest is current supported by the company `SOCIF <https://socif.co/>`_ and offers a set of *simple* and *intuitive* dashboard, SDK and APIs.

-Check out the :doc:`quickstart` section for the new comers.
+Check out the :doc:`Welcome/quickstart` section for the new comers.

 .. note::